mapbender/mapbender/docs/controllers/controllers.md

 ### Frontend

-The frontend is basically "the application" (or GUI as it has been called in Mapbender 2 - and even there, this term was incorrect).
+The frontend is basically the application view of your Mapbender installation.
+This includes the application list and each application view.
+It's what your users will interact with.
 Each application is routed to the ApplicationController class of the CoreBundle:

 ```console
  /application/{slug} => Mapbender\CoreBundle\Controller\ApplicationController->applicationAction($slug)